(Last update: Feb. 17, 2021)

 - For "purpose of travel", do not just write "Conference" or "Collaboration meeting", but give the title and the dates of the conference or append a document describing the collaboration meeting (this can be a printout of the web page of the collaboration meeting or a letter inviting you for such a meeting).

 - Along with the form you have to provide a cost estimate of the trip (flight+additional transport, accommodation, conference fees, etc.).
-If you are part of a group, your supervisors authorization is also required.
+If you are part of a group, authorization by your your supervisor is also required.

-- Together with your travel authorization form you have to apply for a "Proof of Social Security" (which in German is called "A1-Bescheinigung") for travels abroad within the European Union and a few additional countries (for a list of countries see e.g. HERE), no matter how short your trip will be.
+- Together with your travel authorization form you have to apply for a "Proof of Social Security" (which in German is called "A1-Bescheinigung") for travels abroad within the European Union and a few additional countries (for a list of countries see e.g. HERE - you have to scroll a bit and click "Mitgliedstaaten"), no matter how short your trip will be.
 The procedure is as follows:

 4.2 Pass both forms (travel authorization and A1 application) to your local administration.
 They will check your request and pass it to the appropriate director for approval.
 To fill out the A1 application form your personal ID number (Personalnummer) is required.
 You can find it on your payroll sheet.